dhis2/training-docs/content/design_for_data_use/lg_dashboards.md

 To add a new dashboard, click on the “+” sign at the top of the dashboard page.

-Add some dashboard items from the termly tool by searching for items with the prefix EMIS
+Add some dashboard items from the Immunization by searching for items with the prefix EPI

 ![db-layout](images/dashboards/db-layout.png)